jemison-nlp-AnJeSt/github-NLP-project/README.md

 > - With Linux-flavors-Debian, Arch and Ubuntu-are there differences in README lengths? (ie does one flavor over the others seem to have more details needed or explained than others?)

 #### Project Objectives
-> - To build a function that can automatically scrape the top-forked Github repositiories that are on Linux and the Linux-flavors: Ubuntu, Debian and Arch.<br>
+> - To build a function that can automatically scrape the top-forked Github repositories that are on Linux and the Linux-flavors: Ubuntu, Debian and Arch.<br>
 > - To explore and find any differences of these repositories key words and the languages used within the repositories.<br>
 > - To then build a model to that can predict what language a repository is using, based on the key words within the README sections.
 #### Data Dictionary